-Phase I of the study will focus on comprehensive data collection, resulting in a Fact Book to document the challenges and opportunities for enhancing parking and mobility.
+Phase I of the study focused on comprehensive data collection, resulting in a Fact Book to document the challenges and opportunities for enhancing parking and mobility.

-Phase II will use the data to design actionable solutions that address the parking challenges facing residents, business owners, and visitors.
+We are now in Phase II, using the data to design actionable solutions that address the parking challenges facing residents, business owners, and visitors.

 To receive updates on the South Congress Parking Study and opportunities to provide feedback, join our email list.